^

 "Kid - don't go home.
 Don't do what I had to."

 "My family not like that!
-Humans not like that!"
+We humans not like that!"

 "How about a bet?"
 The Exile says.
 "We're coming with you, right?
 If your humans take you back with open arms, if they love you anyway, then I'll happily admit that not all humans are bad.
 I'll even stop calling you brother.
 But if we get there and they shoot first?
 If they inevitably betray you?
 Then you have to promise to let me protect you again."